-who are interested in the staple trade of this important | employed.-11.
-Treatment of children and young persons clothing district, that I have completed my process of employed in coal-mines.-12.
-Accidents to which such manufacturing cloths on a woven fabric, and that I persons are exposed.-13.
-Wages of shildren and shall exhibit specimens of the success of my invention.
-Young persons so employed.-14.
-Influence of employon Friday, the 1st of July next, in one of the Leeds | ment in coal-mines on the physical condition of chil-Cloth Halis, or in some large room convenient for the purpose, of which due notice will be given through the medium of the Leeds Papers.
+I beg respectfully to inform manufacturers, and all who are interested in the staple trade of this important manufacturing cloths on a woven fabric, and that I shall exhibit specimens of the success of my invention, Cioth Halls, or in annia large room convenient for the purpose, of which the spides will be given through the medium of the Leeds Papers.

-cloths made upon my new principle of felting on a week selected a few cases from the report, bearing weven fabric, will require, in one way or other, as an especial relation to our own neighbourhood.
-To much labour as cloths of the same quality require by the that article we beg most especially to call the attenpresent mode; they will cost one-third less, and will sell for one-third more, the quality of wool in each tion of our readers, in connection with the additional instance being the same; and such will be their utility facts we this day lay before them, and we think for general purposes, and the demand-for them at they will agree us that the force and power of the sible to overstock the market for twenty years to come.
-To those who are unacquainted with the nature of my for the effectuating of those social and political process, the above statement may appear to contain changes which in their practical operations would paradoxes beyond their comprehension, but I pledge forbid this fearful system of home slavery any myself to give such explanations as shall cause every man who hears me to be satisfied that those statements are correct.
-I am anxious that the new manufacture should be carried on upon such a principle as will not grind the working man down to the lowest possible point of existence, and in the calculations upon which my statement is based.
-I have allowed sufficient remuneration for the operative.
+On that occasion I will undertake to prove that cloths made upon my new principle of felting on a much labour as cloths of the same quality require by the present mode; they will cost one-third less, and will for general purposes, and the demand for them at they will agree us that the force and power of the by which weakness and disease can be engendered, whole people should be called into instant activity and premature decay accelerated.
+To those who are unacquainted with the nature of my process, the above statement may appear to contain paradoxes beyond their comprehension, but I pledge myself to give such explanations as shall cause every man who hears me to be satisfied that those statements are correct.

+I am anxious that the new manufacture should be carried on upon such a principle as will not grind the working man down to the lowest possible point of existence, and in the calculations upon which my statement is based, I have allowed sufficient remuneration for the operative.
 Low wages for workmen, and small profits for masters will ruin any country.
-By the new process, the man may have good wages, and the master good profits; and unless I am much mistaken, such will be the popularity of its productions, and the consequent demand for them, that, in the space of a few months, few idle hands will be found in the streets.
-The invention is secured to me by four patents, all of which are necessary to make perfect cloths.
-I can make any quality, but at present I shall confine myself to the best that can be produced.
-During the last two years, I have spent upwards of £2,000 in patents and experiments to bring it to perfection, and the mental anxiety and bodily labour in devising plans, and raising money, &c., has been more than my pen can describe.
-But for all this, my invention will stand or fail by its own merits; and, therefore, I take this method of challenging serutiny and comparison.
+By the new Process, the man may have good wages, and the master good profits; and unless I am much mistaken, such will be the popularity of its productions, and the consequent demand for them, that, in the space of a few months, few idle hands will be found in the streets.

+The invention is secured to me by four patents, all of Which are necessary to make perfect cloths.
+I can make any quality, but at present I shall centine myself to the best that can be produced.
+During the last two years, I have spent upwards of £2,000 in patents and experi ments to bring it to perfection, and the mental anxiety and bodlly labour in devising plans, and raising money, &c., has been more than my pen can describe.
+But for all this, my invention will stand or fail by its own merits; and, therefore, I take this method of challenging scrutiny and comparison.
+WILLIAM HIBST.
-WILLIAM HIRST.

 Leeds, May 23, 1842.